 Between 2003 -2007 Baroness Amos became Leader of the House of Lords and Lord President to the Privy Council.
 She also attended the Africa Union summit on behalf of HM Government in Accra, Ghana 2007, and the EU/AU Summit in Portugal 2007.

 Sir Sabaratnam Arulkumaran

-Sir Sabaratnam Arulkumaranhas a distinguished career in the field of Gynaecology and Obstetrics.
-He is Head of Obstetrics and Gynaecology at St. George’s, University of London and currently President-Elect of the International Federation of Gynaecology and Obstetrics (FIGO).
+Sir Sabaratnam Arulkumaran has a distinguished career in the field of Gynaecology and Obstetrics.
+He is President of both the International Federation of Obstetrics and Gynaecology (FIGO) and the British Medical Association (2013-14) and is Professor Emeritus of Obstetrics and Gynaecology at St. George’s, University of London.
 He was President of the Royal College of Obstetricians and Gynaecologists between 2007 and 2010.
 He is a Fellow of the Singapore College of O&G (FCOGS) and a recipient of the Honorary Fellowships of FSOGC (Canada), FACOG (America), FSCOG (Sri Lanka), FICOG (India), FCPS (Pakistan), FANZCOG (Australia & New Zealand), FDGGG (Germany) and FSACOG (South Africa).
 He is Editor in Chief of Best Practice & Research in Clinical Obstetrics & Gynaecology.
 In June 2009 he was made Knight Bachelor in recognition of Services to Medicine in the Queen’s Birthday Honours List.